 - Falcon Field operates and makes improvements with enterprise and grant funds only and does not rely upon the City's General Fund.

 - The environment and quality of life of those affected by the airport is protected without adversely affecting commerce, trade, and recreation at the airport.

 Key Performance Measure: Airport Businesses

 The number of businesses based on the airport.

 Data was incomplete before 2017 because airport tenants self-reported & may not have included information about their business or sub-tenant businesses.
 Now airport staff visits every business at least once within a two-year period and updates the data after each visit.

-Changes and new businesses so far in FY20-21:
+Changes and new businesses to date in FY20-21:

-- Lemac Aviation expanded its Falcon Field operations and moved into a larger office/hangar space.
+- Lemac Aviation is expanding its Falcon Field operations and purchased a larger office/hangar space.